-Three decades of war, socio-economic and political conflict, and repression have devastated Afghanistan’s educational system, which was already at a low level.
+Three decades of war, socio-economic and political conflict, and repression devastated Afghanistan’s educational system, which was already at a low level.
 During this time, an estimated 80% of trained teachers and university professors either fled the country or took other jobs.

 Key educational challenges include:

-- 11 million people are considered illiterate;
+- 11 million adults are considered illiterate;

 - Access to education for girls and women remains limited by cultural and security concerns.